“Good morning Kaede.”

 It’s probably helped that Hammerstein was given almost complete independence of action in Avorica then, Kaede thought.

 After all, some commanders were excellent at following orders and playing their part in a grand plan, while others performed their best when given an independent command.
 People varied hugely in their skill sets.
-To use each individual — including oneself — according to one’s talents was by far the most difficult job of those seeking to lead.
+To use each individual — including oneself — according to one’s talents was by far the most difficult job for those seeking to lead.

 The thought also made Kaede wonder where she belonged in this whole hierarchy, now that she had integrated herself into the Princess’ coterie.
 After all, she couldn’t, and wouldn’t, forever remain as “Pascal’s familiar”.
 But while she had made a decision to involve herself in the unfolding history of this world, she still wasn’t sure exactly what exact role she wanted to play.